Second Charge Bridging Loans

 Often, yes.

 In many cases, the first charge lender must consent to a second charge being registered.
-Where consent is not available, funding may still be possible using an equitable charge, depending on the lender and property.
+That said, when consent is not available, some lenders can still proceed using an equitable charge.
+Because this varies by lender and property, we confirm feasibility early.

 How Long Does a Second Charge Bridging Loan Take?

 Timescales vary by lender and case complexity.
-Many second charge bridging loans complete within 2 to 4 weeks.
+Even so, many second charge bridging loans complete within 2 to 4 weeks.

 Does Credit History Matter?

 Credit history is not usually the primary driver.
-Lenders focus on:
+Instead, lenders focus on:

 • The property